-- a) Elevations and floor plans of structures, indicating ADA-compliance. - b) A stamp by a certified architect or engineer, if the project involved either.
+b) A stamp by a certified architect or engineer, if the project involved either.

 POST CONSTRUCTION CERTIFICATION:

-with the original and revised plans and specific specifications are consistent with the scope of cations on file with the the project approve iri Department of Na cal building rules and tural Resources.
-The project has been constructed in I regulations and is acceptable for public use.
+I hereby certify that construction of LWCF Project Number with the original and revised plans and specifications on file with the specifications are consistent with the scope of the project approved Management Section, on behalf of the Missouri Department of Nati accord with all applicable federal, state and local building rules and e Grants Management Section.
+The plans and by the National Park Service and the Grants ural Resources.
+The project has been constructed in

+A RESPONSIBLE OFFICIAL FROM THE SPONSORING ORGANIZATION I MUST SIGN AND DATE THE CERTIFICATION

 DATE

-Signature of Project Sponsor DATE
+Signature of Project Sponsor

+DATE

 Signature of Project Architect/Engineer

-Certification Number of Stamp (if applicable)